kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 In that case I switch to [dict.cc](https://www.dict.cc/), look up this word and listen to different speakers.
 It is amazing how English words can be pronounced as such.
 I still remember the embarrassing situation when I was in the USA in the late 60s and had to go to a hardware store to ask for a `gauge`.

-I had looked up this word in my printed dictionary and couldn't think of how to pronounce this word.
+I had looked up this word in my printed dictionary and couldn't imagine of how to pronounce this word.
 The people in the store didn't understand what I wanted until I wrote this word down, whereat they were relieved and pronounced it the way it is pronounced.
 [Wiktionary](https://en.wiktionary.org/wiki/gauge#English) tells me this word comes from French.
 I could've figured out myself.

 But still many words are pronounced very differently by different speakers.
 Well, this isn't surprising, it is true for all languages there are, I guess.
 That's why the DragonDictate engine asks you if you want to choose the British or American version (I chose the last one).
 If I pick up the pronunciation of an American speaker, as a rule it works perfectly.
 Too bad that the influence of my adored British schoolteacher creeps up again and again.